ZainabZaman/FaceEnhancementAndMakeup/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    or through the provided `CodeFormer.ipynb` nootebook.

+3. Replace the `./CodeFormer/inference_codeformer.py` with the `inferece_codeformer.py` file provided in this repository.

-3. Run the face restoration script:
+4. Run the `inference_codeformer.py` script script:

-    ```bash
+    ```python
     python face_restoration.py
     ```

-    Make sure to replace 'YOUR_OPENAI_API_KEY' in the script with your actual OpenAI API key.

 ## Options

 The script includes options for different makeup styles: